JonathanVSV/AGBLiDAR/README.md

 # AGBLiDAR

-This repo contains the scripts to model AGB using LiDAR data and write its scientific article, all made in R.
+This repo contains the scripts to model AGB using LiDAR data and the files to build the article reporting the findings (including the manuscript, maps, and figures).
+Everything was performed in R.

 The repo contains three main folders: